21 Companion Plants to Grow With Petunias This Season

 Also known as wandflower, it is a low-maintenance plant that is a great choice for beginner gardeners.
 Its long stems are dotted with numerous pink blooms that continuously bloom.
 Plant behind petunias to add some height and color.

-Guara doesn’t come in as many colors as most, only white and pink.
-When paired with petunias, Guara will stand out and enhance your space with a flood of color and lasting blooms.
+Gaura doesn’t come in as many colors as most, only white and pink.
+When paired with petunias, Gaura will stand out and enhance your space with a flood of color and lasting blooms.

 Asters